Missing Values Handling for Machine Learning Portfolios: Comparing Six Imputations using Six Return Forecasting Methods

 \subsection{Four Additional Return Forecasting Methods}

 We examine the following additional return forecasting methods: \begin{enumerate} \item \textbf{Simple OLS: }We simply regress future stock returns on predictors using OLS without any regularization.
 Simple OLS provides a helpful benchmark. \item \textbf{Gradient-Boosted Regression Trees (GBRT): }We model future stock returns using as the average of $B$ shallow regression trees.
 The model is fitted by gradient boosting: starting from an existing tree, the tree is ``boosted'' by adding a new tree, where the new tree is chosen to step along the gradient of a squared-error loss function, and this process is continued $B$ times. $B$ and other hyperparameters are tuned following \citet{gu2020empirical} and \citet{li2023realtime}, and the algorithm is implemented with Microsoft's open source lightGBM library. \item \textbf{3-Layer Neural Network (NN3): }We model the relationship between future stock returns and predictors as the average of an ensemble of feed-forward neural networks with three hidden layers.
 We fit the model using an Adam optimizer with batch normalization and early stopping.
 Tuning and other specification details follow \citet{gu2020empirical}, who find that neural network performance peaks at three hidden layers.
 We implement the algorithm with Google's open source Tensorflow and Keras libraries. \item \textbf{1-Layer Neural Network (NN1): }This forecast uses the same model as NN3, but with only one hidden layer.
-This model highlights the robustness of NN3, which we find is by far the best-performing forecasting method. \end{enumerate} For additional details on the neural network specifications see Appendix \ref{sec:app-add-fore}.
+This model highlights the robustness of NN3, which we find is by far the best-performing forecasting method. \end{enumerate} We apply these methods either to all stocks at the same time or by size group.
+For additional details on the neural network specifications see Appendix \ref{sec:app-add-fore}.